trainer, comedian, best-selling author & HuffPost blogger

 Gerry has a side career as an extremely successful author.
 He has written twenty-five books, funny and serious.
 These have sold half a million copies in a multitude of languages.
 His most recent title is “Inspirational Gamechangers: How the best business talent create astonishingly successful companies”.
-It’s published by Financial Times Publishing, now also in Chinese more about this book
+It’s published by Financial Times Publishing, also in Chinese: more about this book

 Gerry has co-authored ghost written and mentored many titles with other authors.